sckott/recology/_posts/2013-06-18-coffeehouse.md

 - news
 ---

-Ever heard of [DataONE](http://www.dataone.org/)?
+Have you heard of [DataONE](http://www.dataone.org/)?
 It stands for the Data Observation Network for Earth, and I am involved in the [Community Education and Engagement working group](http://www.dataone.org/working_groups/community-education-and-engagement) at DataONE.
 We try to communicate about data, data management, and similar things to scientists and other DataONE *stakeholders*.

 At our last meeting, we decided to start a blog aggregator to pull in to one place blog posts about data, data management, and related topics.
 Those reading this blog have likely heard of [R-Bloggers](http://www.r-bloggers.com/) - and there are many more aggregator blogs.
 We are calling this blog aggregator **Coffeehouse** - as it's sort of a place to gather to talk/read about ideas.
 Check it out [here][coffee].
 If you blog about data management think about adding your blog to Coffeehouse - go to the [*Add your blog*][addblog] page to do so.
 A screenshot: